 Sydney Morning Herald writer, David Dale, nominated Sticky Date Pudding as the signature dish of 1984.
 The invention of the dish, known in the UK as Sticky Toffee Pudding, is generally attributed to Francis Coulson of the Sharrow Bay Country House Hotel in England’s Lake District in 1960, although this has been challenged by writers from Scotland and Yorkshire.

 Francis Coulson acquired the Sharrow Bay property in 1947, more or less inventing the concept of the country house hotel.
-He was joined in 1952 by Brian Sack, an ex-Spitfire pilot which, according to the official history ‘freed Mr Coulson to work in the kitchen’.
+He was joined in 1952 by Brian Sack, an ex-Spitfire pilot which, according to the official history (now sadly offline) ‘freed Mr Coulson to work in the kitchen’.

 There are various stories about how Francis came upon the recipe for the sticky date pudding.
 One version suggests that Brian Sack had seen Canadian pilots using maple syrup during his time in the RAF, and this inspired the syrupy sauce.